goblint/GobPie/Readme.md

 }
 ~~~

 8. In the project root, run `mvn install` to build a JAR file `tutorial2-1.0-SNAPSHOT.jar` of your project.
-This JAR file can be used as a language server in IDEs (see Tutorial1).
+This JAR file can be used as a language server in IDEs with `java -jar tutorial2-1.0-SNAPSHOT.jar PATH\TO\preparedResults.json`(see step 10 upwards in [Tutorial1](https://github.com/MagpieBridge/MagpieBridge/wiki/Tutorial-1.-Create-your-first-project-with-MagpieBridge-for-soot-based-analysis)).

 9. After configuring this JAR file as a language server, try it with the DemoProject by opening the Example.java file in an editor.

 ## Debugging it in VS Code.
-- Copy the vscode folder into the project root.
+- Copy the [vscode](https://github.com/MagpieBridge/Tutorial2/tree/master/vscode) folder into the project root.
 - Server configuration:  Instead of calling `server.launchOnStdio()` in the main method, calling `server.launchOnSocketPort>(5007)`
 - Client configuration(VS Code): Define communication via socket in `extension.ts` with the same port 5007
 ~~~